dindazizah/SauceDemo-Automation-RobotFramework/README.md

     -**ChromeDriver**

 ## Test Cases
-These are the test cases for this repository:<be>
+These are the test cases for this repository:<br>
     1. userAuthentication.robot<br>
     2. shoppingCart.robot<br>
     3. productInventory.robot<br>